IOTECH-Donegal/Arduboat/readme.md

 ![](Azul1.jpg)

-A (too big!) lead-acid leisure battery was used as it was available.
+A (too big at 20kg!) lead-acid leisure battery was used as it was available.
+It is mounted above the thrusters and the boat can rotate about its centre of gravity.
 Two patch antenna sit on ground planes.

 ## Subsystems